Literature Review - The Little Book of Thunks; (Part 1) Philosophy for Children and for Everyone Else

 Questions of Morality

 Everyone will recognise that questions of morality can be among the most difficult of all to provide an answer to.
 Everybody's sense of morality is different, and morality differs between societies and different generations.
-In the 21st century we would regard people who went to watch gladiatorial combat to the death, or kept slaves, or employed children as chimney sweeps, as being despicable in the extreme, and yet many of the most respectable and otherwise decent minded people did such things in the past.
+In the 21st century we would regard those who went to watch gladiatorial combat to the death, or kept slaves, or employed children as chimney sweeps, as being despicable in the extreme, and yet many of the most respectable and otherwise decent minded people did such things in the past.
 Can we judge them?
 What gives us the right to think our own society is moral?
 How may the next generation judge activities such as hunting and fishing, keeping caged birds as pets, or watching people punch each other to the cheers of the crowd in the boxing ring?
 Will they regard such behaviour as sick, cruel or brutal?
 Are we moral?

 The points raised above are generalisations about morality, but what about the two specific examples posed in the blue box here?
 Is there a definitive answer to either of these?
 Think about them.
 How would you answer these questions?